Southern Company Gas: Wholesale services

-Sequent Energy Management is the company's Houston-based subsidiary primarily involved in asset optimization and energy marketing and trading.
-It was established in 2001.

-Sequent Energy Management provides clients in the eastern and southeastern United States ways to optimize energy programs and increase cost effectiveness from wellhead to burner-tip.
-Sequent offers solutions for large energy users looking to outsource their asset management activities.

-Serving the needs of utilities, marketers, energy poolers, municipalities and industrials in the southern and eastern United States from Texas to New York, Sequent focuses primarily on asset management and the wholesale marketing, gathering and transporting of natural gas.

 Nicor Enerchange

 Nicor Enerchange is Sequent Energy Management's Illinois- based brand for providing Commercial and Industrial customers’ natural gas procurement services.
 Founded in 1998, Nicor Enerchange is a wholesale natural gas supplier to the Midwest market.

 Energy investments

 Jefferson Island Storage & Hub

 Jefferson Island Storage & Hub (JISH) is a salt dome natural gas facility and is located near Erath, Louisiana (Vermillion and Iberia parishes).
 At JISH, two underground salt caverns are used to store gas before it is put into pipelines and sent to residential and commercial customers.
 These caverns have a total capacity of 9.4 billion cubic feet and connect to the Henry Hub via the Sabine pipeline.